tuhindas56/qr-code-component/README.md

 # qr-code-component

-Frontend Mentor qr code component challenge
+QR code component built using HTML and CSS for a Frontend Mentor challenge.